 When the sagB strain was complemented with a plasmid carrying a functional copy of the sagB gene, its virulence was restored and the mixed infection produced a significant mortality rate of infected embryos (Figure 4.1C).
 Embryos infected with a standard inoculum of the complemented sagB strain alone had a mortality very close to that of SH1000 (p = 0.13).
 The same observation was noted for embryos infected with a mixture of a small inoculum of SH1000 and a standard inoculum of the complemented sagB strain (p = 0.65).

 4.2.2.
-Investigating association between persistence in the host and the synergy effect
+Persistence in the host is not associated with the “synergy effect”

 The phePsaeR strain synergised with its parent to cause host morbidity.
 The sagB mutant was not able of this.
 It was hypothesised that phePsaeR persisted in the host whilst the sagB mutant may be eliminated by the innate immune system.
 To test this hypothesis, the evolution of the bacterial load in zebrafish embryos infected with S. aureus strains was examined.